Overview of Rhode Island Taxes

 On the other hand, some products and services face additional taxes.
 Hotel and motel rentals are subject to an additional 6% tax (for a total tax of 13%).
 Restaurants, bars and other eating or drinking establishments face an additional 1% tax.
 The state also collects excise taxes on a number of products, as described in the sections below.

 Rhode Island Property Tax

 Rhode Island Estate Tax

-The estate tax in Rhode Island applies to gross estates of $1,537,656 or more for deaths occurring after January 1, 2018.
+The estate tax in Rhode Island applies to gross estates of $1,561,719 or more for deaths occurring after Jan.
+1, 2019.
 Estates above those exemptions are taxed at rates ranging from 0.8% to 16%.
-Rates increase by 0.8% in regular increments.
-The top rate of 16% applies to gross estates that are at least $10.04 million above the applicable exemption.

 Rhode Island Gas Tax

 Rhode Island Alcohol Tax

 In 2013, Rhode Island repealed sales taxes on liquor and wine in order to keep prices in line with other states in the region.
 The sales tax still applies to beer, and excise taxes are still collected on all types of alcohol.
-The excise tax on liquor is $5.40 per gallon, or $1.08 per fifth.
-The excise tax on wine is $1.40 per gallon, or about 28 cents per bottle.
+The excise tax on liquor is $5.40 per gallon.
+The excise tax on wine is $1.40 per gallon.
+The tax on beer is 12 cents per gallon.

 Rhode Island Cigarette Tax